easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 \f[\ \ \left[Na^+\right]+\left[K^+\right]+\left[I^{n+}\right]+\left[Cl^-\right]+\left[La^-\right]+\left[Ket^-\right]+\left[I^{n-}\right]+{\mathrm{[HCO}}^-_{\mathrm{3}}]-\left[A^-\right]\ =0 \f]
 <i>@equationdef {strong_ions}</i>
 </center><br>
 Where *I<sup>n,+/-</sup>* represents the n anions and cations not included in the engine.
-All symbols are defined in [Table 6](@ref bloodchemistry-symbols).
+All symbols are defined in [@tableref {BloodChemistrySymbols}](@ref bloodchemistry-symbols).
 Note that some ions, such as carbonate, are in such minute concentrations that their contribution to electrical neutrality is negligible.
 These ions are neglected and thus excluded from @equationref {strong_ions}.

 It is convenient to define a concentration called strong ion difference [SID], described by @equationref {strong_ion_diff} which reduces the electroneutrality to @equationref {electroneutrality}.